 My clients run the gamete in age, circumstances and socioeconomic background.
 I like working with couples who feel hopeless and think they have tried everything.
 My job is to provide hope and help them learn the skills that will help them have the relationship they both want.
-They sense I am confident, knowledgeable and experienced and that I can help them which gives them hope.
+They sense I am confident, knowledgeable and experienced and that I can help them.
 I am delighted when I see progress, growth and sincere hope in a relationship as a result of our time together.

 My idea of being a hero is to live fully, love wastefully and be all I can be.
 That is my life strategy.

 In grad school, I was a graduate assistant and contributed to the writing of my professor’s book.
-Since graduating from grad school, I worked with the alcohol and drug abuse commission before going into private practice.
+Since graduating, I worked with the alcohol and drug abuse commission before going into private practice.

 My high school biology teacher, Mr. Mills, took me under his wing, took me camping on Edisto Island and brought me to see the College of Charleston when I was a teenager.
 Although I grew up in South Carolina I had never been to Charleston and I fell in love with it.
 He nurtured my interest in Marine Science and encouraged me to attend the College of Charleston because they had a Marine Biology degree.
 I probably would not have gone to college if it had not been for him.
 I figured if he thought I could do it.
 I could, and I did.

 This would require a book, but I’ll try to be brief.